RobolinkInc/doc-v2/docs/zumi/blockly/Junior/01-Driving/09-calibrate-gyro.md

 ##### Description

 Recalibrates Zumi's gyroscope.
-This should only be used if the gyroscope is giving inaccurate results. <br />
-Zumi needs to be on a flat surface and should not be moved while recalibrating the gyroscope.
+Use when the gyroscope returns values with high error values due to drift.
+During recalibration, Zumi should be stationary on a flat surface. <br />

 ##### Parameters